contentful-labs/gazette/README.md

 2. for your space create a webhook for entry publication events calling PubNub (see below)
 3. update [src/config.json](./src/config.json) with your PubNub subscribe key

+### Write changes from Gazette back to Contentful

+1. click on the `edit this website` ribbon on the top left corner of gazette and paste your content manegement key
+2. click in any of the textfields and change a value
+3. open gazette in a different tab or look at the entries in the contentful web app to see you changes get synchronized

 ### Appendix: content type

 ![Content type](./ct.png)